tytydraco/yessleep/out/The_Field.md

 With a sharp breath, I woke up in a hospital.
 A man in a white coat was explaining something to a group of interns.
 What was I doing here?
 Where were the stars?
 Where was He?
 The voices stopped for a moment to observe my wired body.
 I froze to avoid detection.

 Silence rolled over the room as it cleared out.
 This was my moment.
 I ripped the tube out of my throat.
-Needles attached to infusion pumps squirted liquid wildly once removed frome my veins.
+Needles attached to infusion pumps squirted liquid wildly once removed from my veins.
 Machines screamed as I took patches of hair out with the ECG wires attached to my skin.
 As soon as I was freed, several people swarmed the room to see what was happening.

 Glass shattered and rained onto the green grass as I struck the ground outside the hospital.
 Screaming doctors and nurses served as a good soundtrack to my escape.
 On my feet, I ran as fast as I could into the nearby woods.
 No one followed, yet I sprinted until I was back to the field beneath the stars.